 Research Analyst Award of Merit

-This annual research award is designed to recognize an exemplary research project produced by an individual or group in partial fulfillment of the requirements of RAPP 511: Research Seminar.
+This annual research award is designed to recognize an exemplary research project produced by an individual or group in partial fulfillment of the requirements of RAP 511: Research Seminar.
 The research project authors will have demonstrated a mastery of research design, qualitative and/or quantitative data acquisition and analysis, as well as presentation skills.

 Research Analyst Entrance Scholarship